querolita/mina-book/src/crypto/plonk/proof.md

 # Compressing point equality proofs of multiple polynomials

+TODO: What's a good name for this? linearization? compressions of statements? aggregating polynomial commitments?

 **Re-write this, as it should work over a set of points $H$**.

 Given a set of functions $f_1, \cdots, f_k$ over a field $\mathbb{F}$, we want to show that they all evaluates to $0$ for some point $h$.
 In other words: